WebDAVSharp/webdavsharp.github.io/setup-server.md

 ## Sample project ##

-Link to sample project : COMING SOON
+You can find an example project [here][3]

 ## OPTIONAL: Authentication configuration ##

-The standard authentication configuration of the WebDAVSharp server is the [Negotiate authentication scheme][3].
+The standard authentication configuration of the WebDAVSharp server is the [Negotiate authentication scheme][4].

 But if you want to make use of another authentication scheme, you can add it to the WebDavServer instance.